 - The academic/anthropological community in the region or country of research.

 The Foundation realizes that the appropriate form of engagement will vary depending on the type of project that was undertaken and the location of the research.
 Emphasis should be on disseminating the research results of Wenner-Gren funded research.
 Applications are evaluated according to the project’s capacity for producing engaged participation, cultivating mutually beneficial collaborations, and forging equitable relationships among all parties involved.
 This grant does not support the continuation of research activities, the establishment of websites, or other forms of engagement with western anthropologists who typically have access to the international academic community and literature.

-Application deadlines are February 1 and August 1.
+The application deadline is August 1.
 Final decisions are made within three months of these dates.
-Applications must be received within five years of the original approve date of the Dissertation Fieldwork or Post-Ph.D.
+Applications must be received within six years of the original approve date of the Dissertation Fieldwork or Post-Ph.D.
 Research Grant.
 Dissertation Fieldwork grantees may apply for the Engaged Anthropology Grant before the completion of their doctorate, but funds will not be awarded until the doctorate is in hand.